dkarakay/gm-with-osm/README.md

 - ```gmaps_satellite``` Take a screenshot from Google Maps Satellite View **(bool)**
 - ```osm``` Generate an image from Open Street Maps **(bool)**
 - ```zoom``` Zoom value only applicable for Google Maps **(int (between 0 and 21))**

-## Procedure
-- If you want to have matching from OSM and GMaps, you need to run the test.py with **osm=True**.
-  This will create a **osm_output.txt** file which GMaps read this file to generate matched images.
-- If you don't want to read from OSM, the GMaps will not skip any row or cols.

 ## Notes